Nishchit-Dev/Corgea-app/Backend/README.md

-# Corgea Backend - User Authentication
+# AISecure Backend - User Authentication

 A Node.js backend with PostgreSQL database for user authentication and code scanning.